Build Your First Chrome Extension: Step by Step

 });

-The service worker adds two nice features: a badge count showing how many bookmarks you have saved, and a context menu option to quickly save a page or link with a right-click.
-Notice the use of chrome.contextMenus — you need to add "contextMenus" to your permissions array in manifest.json for this to work.
+Two nice features here: a badge count showing how many bookmarks you've saved (that little number on the extension icon), and a context menu option to quickly save a page or link with a right-click.
+For the context menu to work, you'll need to add "contextMenus" to your permissions.

 Update your manifest permissions: